 Such is the case with the couple cups of black rice (or forbidden rice – so scandalous) I purchased on impulse from the bulk aisle at Whole Foods.
 I swear I’ve had that damn jar of black rice for two years…

-I regret taking so long to cook it, because turns out it’s delicious – especially with all the other fixings in these forbidden rice bowls.
-Here’s what we’ve got going on in these bowls:
+I regret taking so long to cook this forbidden rice, because turns out it’s delicious – especially with all the other fixings in these power bowls.
+Here are all the components we’ve got going on:

-You guys know how much I love BOWLS (exhibit A, B & C).
+You guys know how much I love POWER BOWLS.
 These are no exception.
 I love them because you can prepare all of the elements separately, then decide how much of each you want.
-Aka heaping spoonfuls of black rice drowning in Sriracha tahini sauce.
+Aka heaping spoonfuls of forbidden rice drowning in Sriracha tahini sauce.

 I enjoyed these for dinner, but it was almost even better to enjoy the leftovers for lunch the next day.
 Easily packable meals I can take on-the-go to class or work are always winners for me.🏆